Refutation of the

 Reductio 3:

-- There are finite/feeble necessary beings
+- There are finite necessary beings

 or exist everywhere or exist eternally [definition of finite